-Investment adviser representatives (IARs) are subject to essentially the same registration process as agents.
-Additionally, the registration exemptions applicable to investment advisers also apply to IARs.
-Let’s go over the details.
+Investment adviser representatives (IARs) follow essentially the same registration process as agents.
+In addition, the registration exemptions available to investment advisers also apply to IARs.

-The disclosures and fees related to an agent’s registration are the same for IARs.
-Click the previous link for a full refresher, but here’s a summary of the information requested on Form U4 (IARs use the same form) and general requirements:
+The disclosures and fees for an agent’s registration are the same for IARs.
+Use the link above for a full refresher.
+Here’s a summary of what’s requested on Form U4 (IARs use the same form) and the general requirements:

-When the proper disclosures are made and the filing fee is paid, the state administrator grants effective registration (usually on the 30th day after filing).
-Similar to broker-dealers, agents, and state-registered investment advisers, IARs cannot allude to administrator approval when discussing their registration.
+Once the required disclosures are made and the filing fee is paid, the state administrator grants effective registration (usually on the 30th day after filing).
+As with broker-dealers, agents, and state-registered investment advisers, IARs can’t imply that the administrator has approved them when discussing their registration.

-IAR registration is unique in two ways.
-First, the state administrator does not require surety bonds for IARs.
-However, surety bonds may be required for broker-dealers, agents, and state-registered investment advisers.
+First, the state administrator doesn’t require surety bonds for IARs.
+(Surety bonds may be required for broker-dealers, agents, and state-registered investment advisers.)

 *Agents and IARs of state-registered advisers must register in any state they do business in unless an exemption exists (e.g., the institution exemption).